Fraquia/Fraquia/README.md

 - 👋 Hi, I’m Emanuele
-- I have a bachelor Degree in Business Management and a Master Degree in Data Science.
+- I have a Bachelor Degree in Business Management and a Master Degree in Data Science.
 - I’m currently working on Deep Learning and Machile Learning models, NLP using Transformer's architecture
 - 📫 How to reach me emanuele.fratocchi90@gmail.com